Price is session fee only but if want a package will give price for session fee plus package together.

 Think small and portable.
 A backpack is ideal, but a lightweight suitcase with wheels will also do.
 Just remember, you may literally be running with it.

-Fill a zip-top waterproof bag with photocopies of your birth certificate; driver’s license; Social Security and Medicare cards; power of attorney and will; any marriage, adoption or naturalization certificates; proof of address; insurance, medical and immunization records; and information about your credit and ATM cards.
+Fill a zip-top waterproof bag with photocopies of your birth certificate; driver’s license; Social Security and Medicare cards; the power of attorney and will; any marriage, adoption or naturalization certificates; proof of address; insurance, medical and immunization records; and information about your credit and ATM cards.

 Food and drink